theta360developers/plugin-guide/docs/fisheye.md

 - Unplug camera
 - Hold power button for 8 seconds
 - Turn camera back on
-- Hold mode button for 2 seconds or longer
+- Hold Mode button for 2 seconds or longer
 - Confirm that that the LED above the shutter button is white
 - Wi-Fi LED below shutter will be aqua color and flashing